Sgeo/stereo_player_launcher/README.md

 ## Building

 1. `cargo build --release`
-1. Copy contents of `assets` directory and `stereo_player_launcher.ini` to same location as the executable.
+1. Copy contents of `assets` directory to same location as the executable.

 ## Notes